 There is a certain amount of flexibility about the accommodation we offer.
 In the townhouse we have various bedrooms and allocate a comfortable room which best suits the need of each person.
 During the summer months we can offer a caravan at the farmhouse or a pitch for your own van or tent.
 Please ask about the accommodation available at the time you hope to visit and discuss your preferences with us.

 Meals are usually taken with the family but there would also be some scope for you to do your own thing or to cook for us.
 We eat a varied and interesting diet which is rich in garden produce but also contains, meat, dairy, fish and some cheap treats.
-We adults do like a glass of wine, cider or the local speciality poiré.
 Whilst we aim to be flexible with dietary requirements, catering for vegans or vegetarians is difficult to weave into our regular meals and I feel a vegetarian workawayer would have a less inclusive and enjoyable experience.

 There is a good WiFi connection and we have a landline telephone which can be used by workawayers under certain conditions.
 We have UK Freesat TV in the main family living room and you would be welcome to watch our choices with us but we manage this content in relation to what we think is in our children’s best interests.
 We can also make a television unit and DVD player available for your own private use in your bedroom.